 Each period has its own set of risks and, therefore, coverage requirements.
 Rideshare insurance ensures that drivers are adequately covered across all these periods, offering protection for property damage, bodily injury, and potential liability claims.

 Insurance for rideshare fills this gap by providing coverage during the different stages of the rideshare process.
 Here is how rideshare insurance works:

-Period 1: This is when you are driving your vehicle for personal use, with the rideshare app off.
+Period 1: This is when you are driving your vehicle for personal use, with the rideshare app on.
 Your regular personal auto insurance carrier will typically cover you during this period.

 Period 2: This starts when you turn on the rideshare app and are waiting for a ride request.
 At this stage, your personal auto insurance may not provide coverage, or if it does, the coverage may be limited.

 Period 3: This covers you from the moment you accept a ride request until you drop off the passenger(s) or food.
 During this period, your personal auto insurance is unlikely to cover you, and the ridesharing company's insurance policy typically provides contingent coverage with specific limitations.

 **Note that Uber, Lyft, DoorDash and Grubhub all vary on what and when they will cover you.
 Each Gig company handles their insurance/reinsurance differently.

 "Embarking on a career in the rideshare industry can be both lucrative and flexible, but it also exposes you to a myriad of risks that standard personal auto insurance simply isn't designed to handle.
 While rideshare platforms like Uber and Lyft do provide some level of commercial insurance, this coverage is often limited and comes with high deductibles.
 This gap places you in a precarious position, where even a minor accident could result in substantial out-of-pocket expenses, and more serious incidents could jeopardize your financial stability.